Moguri/blend2bam/README.md

 pip install panda3d-blend2bam
 ```

-`blend2bam` also requires that Blender is installed.
-Ideally `blender` is available on the system PATH.
+Blender is required for `blend2bam` (ideally available on the system PATH).
-However, if it's not, the directory containing `blender` can be specified with `--blender-dir` (see CLI usage).
+If it is not, the directory containing `blender` can be specified with `--blender-dir` (see CLI usage).

 ## Usage